VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

 * Check if  a Manager is able to edit customer details when characters are entered into the customer id field.

 **When module Detele Customer is selected:**
-* Check the Submit button functionality when valid customer id is entered and has no account.
+* Check if a Manager is able to delete customer when valid customer id is entered and has no account.
-* Check the Submit button functionality when valid customer id is entered and has one or more accounts.
+* Check if a Manager is able to delete customer when valid customer id is entered and has an existing account.
+*  Check if a Manager is able to delete customer when invalid customer id is entered.
-* Check the system response  when field ' Customer id' is left in blank.
+*   Check if a Manager is able to delete customer when customer id is left in blank.
-* Check the system response when first character is 'space' in 'Customer id' field.
-* Check the system response when invalid data is entered in 'Customer id' field.

 **When module New Account is selected:**
-* check if the system allows to add a new account for an existing customer.
+* Check is a Manager is able to add new account for an existing customer.
-* Check the Submit button functionality when valid data is entered.
-*  Check the Submit button functionality when invalid data is entered.
+* Check is a Manager is able to add new account for a customer that doesn't exist.
-*  Check the system response when 'Customer id' field is left in blank.
+* Check is a Manager is able to add new account when fields are left in blank.
-*  Check the system response when first character is'space' in 'Customer id' field.

 **When module Edit Account is selected:**
-* check if the system allows to edit account details for an existing account.
+* Check if a Manager is able to edit account details for an existing account.
-*  Check the Submit button functionality when valid number account is entered.
-*  Check the Submit button functionality when field is left blank.
-*  Check the Submit button functionality when invalid number account is entered.
+* Check is a Manager is able to edit account details when invalid data is entered into the field.
+*  Check is a Manager is able to edit account details when characters are entered into the field.

 **When module Delete Account is selected:**
+* Check if a Manager is able to delete an account for an existing customer by using a valid account number.
-* check if the system allows to delete an account for an existing customer.
+* Check if a Manager is able to delete an account for an existing customer by using an invalid account number.
-*  Check the Submit button functionality when valid account number is entered.
-*  Check the Submit button functionality when invalid number account is entered.
-*  Check the system response when when field is left in blank.
+* Check if a Manager is able to delete an account for an existing customer when field is left in blank.

 **When module Deposit is selected:**
-* Check if the system allows to deposit money into any account.
-* Check the submit functionality when valid data is enetered.
+* Check if a manager is able to deposit money into any account, when valid data is entered.
-* Check the submit functionality when invalid data is entered.
+* Check if a manager is able to deposit money into any account, when valid data is entered.
-* Check the system response when fields are left in blank.
+* Check if a manager is able to deposit money into any account, when fields are left in blank.

 **When module Withdrawal is selected:**
-* Check if the system allows to withdraw money from any account.
-*  Check the submit functionality when valid data is enetered.
+* Check if a Manager is able to withdraw money from any account, when valid data is entered.
-* Check the submit functionality when invalid data is entered.
+*  Check if a Manager is able to withdraw money from any account, when invalid data is entered.
-*  Check the system response when fields are left in blank.
+* Check if a Manager is able to withdraw money from any account, when fields are left in blank.

-**When module Fund Transfer is selected:**///
+**When module Fund Transfer is selected:**
+* Check if a Manager is able to transfer funds from any source bank account to a destination account, when valid data is entered.
-* Check if the system allows to transfer funds from any source bank account to destination account.
+* Check if a Manager is able to transfer funds from any source bank account to a destination account, when invalid data is entered.

-**When module Change Passsword is selected:**///
+**When module Change Passsword is selected:**
-*  check if the system allows to generate new password, only for own account.
+* Check if a Manager is able to generate new password for his own account.
+* Check if a Manager is able to change password for an existing account of a customer.

 **When module Balance Enquiry is selected:**
+* Check if a Manager is able to iew balance for a customer who came under supervision, by using valid account number.
-* Check if the system allows to view balance of all the customers who came under supervision.
+* Check if a Manager is able to iew balance for a customer who came under supervision, by using invalid account number.
-* Check the system response when valid number account is entered.
-* Check the system response when invalid number account is entered.
-* Check the system response when field is left in blank.
+* Check if a Manager is able to iew balance for a customer who came under supervision, when field is left in blank.

 **When module Mini Statement is selected:**
-*  Check if the system allows to show last 5 transactions of any account.
-*  Check the system response when valid number account is entered.
+* Check if  a Manager is able to access last 5 transactions of any account when valid number account is entered.
-*  Check the system response when invalid number account is entered.
+* Check if  a Manager is able to access last 5 transactions of any account when invalid number account is entered.
-*  Check the system response when field is left in blank.
+*  Check if  a Manager is able to access last 5 transactions of any account when field is left in blank.

-**When module Customized Statement is selected:**////
+**When module Customized Statement is selected:**
+* Check if a Manager is able to filter transactions in any account based on date, transaction value.
-* Check if the system allows to filter and display transactions in any account based on date, transaction value.
+* Check if a Manager is able to display transactions in any account based on date, transaction value.
-* Check the functionality of the button Logout.

  ## 1.4 Test Design
  Functional test cases were created in JIRA.
 Based on the analysis of the specifications, the test design techniques used for generating test case are: